nightscout/trio-docs/docs/configuration/migration/iaps-migration.md

 - **In-App Statistics**
     There are multiple statistics and graphs available in the Trio app.
 Click the link to learn more about the [Statistics](../../usage/features/statistics.md) available in the app.
 - **Important Re: Autotune**
-    Autotune has not performed as it was intended for years with the addition of Dynamic ISF and the change from a single ISF and CR in Therapy settings.
-For this reason, we have removed it until it can be rewritten to work with Trio or a new Autotune-like feature can be built.
+    Autotune has not performed well with the addition of Dynamic ISF and many users using multiple ISF and CR in Therapy settings.
+For this reason, we have removed it until an improved Autotune-like feature is built.
 - **No Dynamic Carb Ratio**
     There is no evidence to support that your carb ratio varies as ISF does with increasing or decreasing glucose levels.
 For this reason, Dynamic CR has not been implemented in Trio 0.5+.

 - - -